Back to Course

 There are two types of radioactivity namely natural radioactivity and artificial radioactivity.

-Natural radioactivity is the splitting or breakdown of nuclei of elements on their own without any stimulation from man, during which α-particles, β -particles, γ-ray, or combination of any of these with accompanied energy.
+Natural radioactivity is the splitting or breakdown of nuclei of elements on their own without any stimulation from man, during which α-particles, β-particles, γ-rays, or a combination of any of these are released with accompanied energy.

-Artificial radioactivity – this is achieved by bombarding ordinary materials with radioactive particles to give radioactive elements radiation and energy.
+Artificial radioactivity is achieved by bombarding ordinary materials with radioactive particles to give radioactive elements radiation and energy.
 E.g.

-When an aluminum is bombarded with helium or alpha particles, it gives rise to unstable phosphorus nuclei (radioactive phosphorus) which disintegrates further spontaneously into stable silicon atoms
+When aluminium is bombarded with helium or alpha particles, it gives rise to an unstable phosphorus nucleus (radioactive phosphorus) which disintegrates further spontaneously into a stable silicon atom.

 Neutrons, protons and alpha particles are used as very effective bombarding particles for disintegrations of nuclei of elements.

-Radioisotopes are isotopes made artificially by bombarding neutrons or proton or deuterons at elements
+Radioisotopes are isotopes made artificially by bombarding neutrons or protons or deuterons at elements.

 avatar